 The Assistant Chief Officer- Resources is the Company Secretary to Gwent Independent Film Trust (GIFT) Ltd. See Note 20 - Gwent Independent Film Trust (GIFT) for additional information.
-In addition the Assistant Chief Officer- Resources has a long term friendship with the Commercial Manager of BAM Construction Ltd (BAM).
+In addition, the Assistant Chief Officer- Resources has a long term friendship with the Commercial Manager of BAM Construction Ltd (BAM).
 Police and Crime Commissioner for Gwent have contractual relationships with BAM in relation to the construction of a new HQ building.
-During the 2019/20 financial year, the Police and Crime Commissioner for Gwent paid a total to BAM of £2,838,752 (2018/19 - £800,041).
+During the 2020/21 financial year, the Police and Crime Commissioner for Gwent paid a total to BAM of £15,672,471(2019/20: £2,838,752) and a creditor balance of £1,519,032 (2019/20:£0) as at the 31st March 2021.
+No income was received.